Residential Construction Training Series:

 Continuing Education Credits: Live programs have been pre-approved for: AIA Members, Codes Officials, BPI certified professionals, Engineers, Realtors, and Registered Radon Professionals.

+Can't attend a live session?
 The Foundations, Building Shell, and Ventilation trainings are now available on-line.
 Cost is $25 per session.
 Click HERE to get started with your on-line sessions.

 Building an IAQ Healthy Home: Foundations